autopi-io/documentation/docs/getting_started/autopi_canfd_pro/user_guide.md

 ## Channels
 A channel is a pathway through which the device listens to or communicates on the CAN bus.
 Most vehicles have one or two CAN buses.
 The [AutoPi CAN-FD Pro](https://shop.autopi.io/products/autopi-can-fd-pro) supports two channels out of the box: **can0 and can1**.
-CAN communication is based on an agreed bitrate (speed of the amount of data processed within 1 second).
+CAN communication is based on an agreed bitrate (speed of the amount of data processed within one second).
 Think of it like tuning two radios to the same frequency—you need to match speeds to understand each other.
 If you don’t know the bitrate, [AutoPi CAN-FD Pro](https://shop.autopi.io/products/autopi-can-fd-pro) device has functionality to **Autodetect** to help you find the correct bitrate - by selecting one or more methods to detect the CAN bus and the active protocol(s).
 A passive method will only listen for broadcast traffic.
 An active method will attempt to send a request and then wait for a valid response.

 ### How to Configure CAN Channels?